Digital Business Structure

 If your organization can’t afford to hire someone to fill a specific content-related role, then a Content Manager (or a Chief Content Officer, Digital Content Officer, Head of Content person, or whatever title you want to give someone tasked with managing all of the organization’s content) has to step in and do their best to try and handle it all.

-Click on the links below to learn more about different digital roles:
+Click on the links below to learn about different roles:

 Digital Content Team